 The FDD variant of agile methodology was originally developed and articulated by Jeff De Luca, with contributions by M.A.
 Rajashima, Lim Bak Wee, Paul Szego, Jon Kern and Stephen Palmer.
-The first incarnations of FDD occured as a result of collaboration between De Luca and OOD thought leader Peter Coad.
+The first incarnations of FDD occurred as a result of collaboration between De Luca and OOD thought leader Peter Coad.
 FDD is a model-driven, short-iteration process.
 It begins with establishing an overall model shape.
 Then it continues with a series of two-week "design by feature, build by feature" iterations.
 The features are small, "useful in the eyes of the client" results.
 FDD designs the rest of the development process around feature delivery using the following eight practices:

 - Domain Object Modeling

 - Developing by Feature